auth0/docs/adfs.md

 ### Manual setup

-If you don't feel confortable executing the script, you can follow the manual steps.
+If you don't feel comfortable executing the script, you can follow these manual steps.

-1- Open the ADFS Management Console
+1. Open the ADFS Management Console

-2- Click on `Add Relying Party Trust`
+2. Click on `Add Relying Party Trust`

-3- Click `Start` on the first step
+3. Click `Start` on the first step

-4- Select `Enter data about the relying party manually` and click `Next`
+4. Select `Enter data about the relying party manually` and click `Next`

 ![](img/adfs-importmanual.png)

-5- Enter an arbitrary name (like "@@{account.appName}") and click `Next`
+5. Enter an arbitrary name (e.g. "@@{account.appName}") and click `Next`

-6- Leave the default selection (ADFS 2.0 profile) and click `Next`
+6. Leave the default selection (ADFS 2.0 profile) and click `Next`

-7- Leave the default (no encryption certificate) and click `Next`
+7. Leave the default (no encryption certificate) and click `Next`

-8- Check `Enable support for the WS-Federation...`, enter the following value in the textbox and click `Next`
+8. Check `Enable support for the WS-Federation...`, enter the following value in the textbox and click `Next`

     https://@@{account.namespace}/login/callback

 ![](img/adfs-url.png)

-9- Add a relying party identifier with the following value and click `Add` and then `Next`
+9. Add a relying party identifier with the following value and click `Add` and then `Next`

     urn:auth0:@@{account.clientId}

 ![](img/adfs-identifier.png)

-10- Leave the default option (Permite all users...) and click `Next`
+10. Leave the default option (Permite all users...) and click `Next`

-11- Click `Next` and then `Close`.
+11. Click `Next` and then `Close`.
 The UI will show a new window to edit the Claim Rules

-12- Click on `Add Rule...`
+12. Click on `Add Rule...`

-13- Leave the default option (Send LDAP Attributes as Claims)
+13. Leave the default option (Send LDAP Attributes as Claims)

 ![](img/adfs-sendldap.png)

-14- Give the rule n arbitrary name like
+14. Give the rule an arbitrary name like

     Store: ActiveDirectory -> Mail (ldap attribute: mail), Name (ldap attribute: displayName), Name ID (ldap attribute: userPrincipalName), GivenName (ldap attribute: givenName), Surname (ldap attribute: sn)

-15- Select the following mappings and click `Finish`
+15. Select the following mappings and click `Finish`

 ![](img/adfs-claimrules.png)

+Running the scripts is definitely easier.